AdobeDocs/experience-manager-65.zh-Hant/help/forms/using/adding-custom-storage-provider-forms.md

 public interface DraftDataService {

     /**
-     * To save/modify user data for this userDataID, it will be null in case of creation
+     * To save/modify user data for this userDataID, it will be null if there is creation
      * @param draftDataID: unique identifier associated with the form data
      * @param formName: name of the form whose draft is being saved
      * @param formData: user data associated with this draft